seanywang0408/Crawling-CV-Conference-Papers/README.md

 Python code to crawl computer vision papers from top CV conferences.
 Currently it supports CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, SIGGRAPH.
 It leverages [selenium](https://www.selenium.dev/), a website testing framework to crawl the titles and pdf urls from the conference website, and download them one by one with some simple anti-anti-crawler tricks.

+Websites for older conferences are not guaranteed to be bug-free, since this project is based on newest website structure.

 ## Requirements
 ```
 pip install selenium, slugify